witstan/Java-Learning/README.md

 2. Design Patterns
 3. Abstract Methods and Class Exercise

+> Just for fun
+1. Accomplished LeetCode Problem- Two Sum.
+Although a slow runtime but anyway it is a good start!
+Congrats!

 # Daily Update on 2022/12/10
 > learnt about contents below and did exercises
 1. final keyword